 Contact tracing is a methodology commonly used by Public Health to track and prevent the spread of disease.
 If a Teton County resident tests positive for COVID-19, the local health department will use contact tracing to investigate the source of the disease, identify close contacts of the individual, and take precautions to reduce the risk of transmission to others.

 Here is a flyer to explain Contact Tracing in detail:

 Contact Tracing Infographic

 Coping with Stress during COVID-19:

 During this COVID-19 pandemic our community members may be experiencing stress, anxiety, fear and loneliness due to our changed daily routines, social isolation from friends and family and financial stress.
 Some people are concerned about themselves or others getting sick.
 Many community members are concerned with what the future may bring and really how long this stay at home directive may last.

 Some people are experiencing anxiety and/or depression who have never experienced either of those conditions before.
 Others who have current mental health disorders may see their symptoms worsen.
 Some people may self-medicate with alcohol, drugs or other substances.

 We have created a Teton County Wellness Resource flyer with local resources as well as state and nation-wide hotline numbers.
-Teton County Wellness Resources
+Wellness Resources 7-2020 pdf

 The State of Montana’s Addictive and Mental Disorders Division also has a wealth of resources listed here: